Designing a Website for an Audience with a Decreasing Attention Span

 Plan the flow

 Put yourself in the position of your site visitors.
-From the moment they first load the homepage to the moment they leave it, they will go through a particular path.
-If you can plan their flow of browsing through your website, you will be able to make it more efficient and satisfying.
+From the moment they first see your website header to the moment they scroll to your website footer, they will go through a particular path.
+If you can plan their flow of browsing through your web design, you will be able to make it more efficient and satisfying.
 To do this well, you need to start by focusing on the ultimate goals that you want your site visitors to accomplish.
 If you’re an online store owner, completing purchases is a clear goal.
 If you run a blog, subscribing to your newsletter is an important one as well.
 Other significant goals include booking appointments, sharing your content on social media or filling out a contact form to request a price quote for your services.
 With the end goal in mind, start outlining the flow that would take site visitors from start to finish in the shortest, smoothest way.
 Here are a few improvements you could make:

 Minimize the number of pages they need to visit before they can accomplish that goal.